 The financial implications of getting it wrong are high, so how best can you avoid falling into that trap?
 We’ve got 5 key tips to help you to prevent a data breach from occurring, read about them in our blog: 5 ways that you can prevent becoming one of last quarter’s 242 data breaches.

+Brennan IT can help set-up the security governance structure, hold periodic meetings, provide security assistance and guidance for enhancing IT security and formalise actions from these meetings.
 To see how you’re fairing, do download your copy of our ‘New data regulations: is your business compliant?’ here now.

-Contact Brennan IT today to find out what your obligation are under the NDB scheme and Privacy Act 1988, and how to make sure not only that your organisation understands its responsibilities, but that you also never need to act on them.
+Get in touch today to find out what your obligation are under the NDB scheme and Privacy Act 1988, and how to make sure not only that your organisation understands its responsibilities, but that you also never need to act on them.